jango89/hibernate-minimal-logger/README.md

 Currently, it is impossible to *only* log or record the query and the time taken to execute them.
 Default implementation from hibernate is costly in terms of,
-1. Does a lot of things without asking what all users need.
+1. Does a lot of things without asking what does the user need.
 2. Store a lot of data in the heap, some of them are even strong references.
 3. Tightly coupled and not possible to extend.
 4. Usage of Hibernate-sessions can be seen everywhere.